IBM/bamoe-university/docs/guided_exercises/03_dmn/getting-started.md

 ![Insurance Pricing Requirements Diagram](../99_images/business_automation/dmn/insurance-price-drd.png){:width="600px"}

-- In this decision requirements diagram, you may note that the applicant’s age and accident history are found in squared ovals, these indicate that these are the required inputs for the decision table "Insurance Total Price".
+In this decision requirements diagram, you may note that the applicant’s age and accident history are found in squared ovals, these indicate that these are the required inputs for the decision table "Insurance Total Price".

-- The DMN component is currently stored in the [DMN GitHub repository](https://github.com/timwuthenow/dmn-workshop-labs).
+You can find the DMN component in the [DMN GitHub repository](https://github.com/timwuthenow/dmn-workshop-labs).

 ## Import the DMN File into {{ product.canvas }}